arskom/spyne/doc/source/pages/usermanager.rst

 		permissions = Array(Permission)

-The `Permission` and `User` structures in the example are standard python objects that extend `ClassSerializer`.
-Soaplib uses `ClassSerializer` as a general type that when extended will produce complex serializable types that can be used in a soap service.
+The `Permission` and `User` structures in the example are standard python objects that extend `ClassModel`.
+Soaplib uses `ClassModel` as a general type that when extended will produce complex serializable types that can be used in a soap service.